-A Little History on Flipping the Removable Media Bit
+History on Flipping the Removable Media Bit

 Flipping the removable hardware bit used to be necessary if you wanted to partition a USB flash drive from Windows XP, Vista, or 7.
 This was because the USB drivers Windows used would only allow you to partition local or fixed disks.
-However, the USB drivers currently used on recent versions of Microsoft Windows, such as Windows 11, 10, or 8 negate the need to flip the removable hardware bit.
+However, the USB drivers currently used on recent versions of Microsoft Windows, such as Windows 11, 10, or 8 negate the need to flip the removable media hardware bit.

-Authors Website: Project Home Page (no longer active).
+- Authors Website: Project Home Page (no longer active).

 - File Size: 408 KB

 If you are still using an old Windows operating system with Lexar Jump Drives, and want to experiment with flipping the removable bit.
-Here is the original tool that we used to use:
+Here is the original BootIt tool that I used to use:

-Note: By downloading and using this tool, you are proceeding at Your Own Risk!
+WARNING: By downloading and using this tool, you are proceeding at Your Own Risk!
 All liability for any damage the could result from use of any sort are on you, the user.
 It is unknown why this tool was removed, or even what it could do if used outside of its originally designed parameters for Lexar Specific Jump Drives.